intel/dffml/docs/tutorials/rolling_alice/0000_forward.md

 analysis methodologies (Alice, Open Architecture) so as to enable iterative alignment of your AI instances to your strategic principles.
 Enabling your AI to convey your way.

+One of the considerations in our new shared threat model is the way AI conveys information to us.
+In the future, automating communication channels (notes -> phone call) will be the task of AI messengers.
+If the messenger paints a picture worth a thousand words, we must ensure our target audiance is seeing the words that best communicate the message we want them to get, aka, what's the point?
+We also want to make sure that if we aren't able to describe the point, if we have a misscommunication, that our AI has facilities baked in to avoid that from being a really bad misscommunication.

+From our shared threat model perspective, we must ensure we have methodolgies and tooling baked into AI deployment infra.
+This way we ensure the AI does not become missaligned with human concepts once it outgrows them.
+We must ensure we can detect, prevent, and course correct from minipulation over any duration of time from any number of agents.